tlylt/bookmarks/contents/questions.md

 - What were your career goals and northstar that you set for yourself, when you were starting out?

 ## For mentorship
+- How can I work with people with different opinions, especially when I have a strong opinion on something?

 ## For internship management
 - How can I best position myself to be a good intern, and be a good fit for the team?